shaneshaneshanethats4shanes/pokerust/README.md

 ---

+## Instructions

+To build the ROM, apply (Pokemon Rust.ips)[https://github.com/shaneshaneshanethats4shanes/pokerust/releases/download/v1.0.0/Pokemon.Rust.ips] to a Pokémon Red ROM using a patcher such as (ROM Patcher JS)[https://www.marcrobledo.com/RomPatcher.js/].
+This will create a patched ROM that you can play in any Game Boy emulator.

+---

 # Pokédex

 > **Note:** Only moves learned by **leveling up** have been changed.
 Moves learned via TM are unchanged.